 FASS Essay Competition

 The FASS Essay Competition is an annual contest for students registered at Dalhousie University.
-There are three competitions with a prize of $6,000 each: The Irving and Jeanne Glovin Award, the Mushkat Memorial Essay Prize and the Halifax Overseas Club Essay PrizeContest deadline for the 2023-2024 academic year was Monday, February 26, 2024 at 4:30 p.m
+There are three competitions with a prize of $7,000 each (top prize amounts for each competition that may be awarded for the 2025-2026 academic year): The Irving and Jeanne Glovin Award, the Mushkat Memorial Essay Prize and the Halifax Overseas Club Essay PrizeContest deadline for the 2026 competition is Monday, February 23, 2026 at 4:30 p.m

 FAQs

-Learn more about the essay competitions on our FAQ page.
+Learn more about each part of the FASS essay competition at the links above (and in the right side bar on this page) and find answers to some of your questions about the requirements and eligibility on our FAQ page.
 If you don't find an answer here, feel free to contact the Dean's Office at fassnews@dal.ca .

 Halifax Overseas Club Essay Prize